After months of isolation, a ‘hug room’ lets Italian nursing home residents touch family for the first time

 Other staff were around, but the two locked eyes.
 They moved from small-talk to some reminiscing, but the words were just a soundtrack for a meeting whose meaning was far more physical.
 Giovanna took her granddaughter’s hand.
 She stroked it.
 She made more kissing noises.

 The topics darted around from dogs to the memory of dancing.
 The grandmother said she’d been passing the time by building a Nativity scene.
 The granddaughter said her job at the mall had been put on hold because of holiday coronavirus restrictions.
-They both agreed the pandemic would pass, and the grandmother starting daydreaming about how else they could get away — a treehouse, maybe.
+They both agreed the pandemic would pass, and the grandmother started daydreaming about how else they could get away — a treehouse, maybe.

 “So that nobody else could climb up,” the granddaughter said.